AnalogThinker/MRV-LX-Configurator/README.md

 - Connect to any reachable MRV LX device by IP address or hostname.
 - Editable SSH port, username, password, and enable password.
-- Defaults for the commonly used MRV credentials can be supplied through environment variables.
+- Optional environment variables provide connection-form defaults.
 - Displays device information such as firmware, uptime, temperature, connection target, and hostname when available.
 - Supports multiple browser/device sessions through per-connection session tokens.

-### Guided port configuration
+- Shows live connection activity while the initial device profile is loading.

+### Classic Port Configuration

+The primary configuration interface follows the functional organization of the original Java application while using the modern SSH and CLI backend.

 - Select an asynchronous port from the live port summary.
+- Load the port's current configuration into a form.
+- Prepopulate form controls with values reported by the MRV.
+- Supply baseline values for stable settings such as speed, data bits, stop bits, parity, flow control, and common enabled/disabled states.
+- Preserve an MRV-reported current value even when the value is not part of the local baseline.
+- Organize settings into feature tabs:
+  - Console
+  - TCP / Telnet / SSH
+  - Authentication
+  - Data Buffer
+  - Modem / APD
+  - RS-485
+  - Signal / Alarms
+  - Attached Devices
+  - Advanced
+- Mark edited fields and display the number of pending changes.
+- Apply only fields whose values changed.
+- Disable the form while an operation is running.
+- Reload the selected port after applying changes.
+- Compare reloaded values with the requested values for verification.
+- Tolerate unsupported read views without blocking the complete port profile.

+The current Classic form focuses first on commonly used console-port fields.
+Additional feature tabs are being populated and validated against real MRV command output.

+### Advanced command explorer

+The recursive, introspection-driven command builder remains available as an advanced interface for uncommon, firmware-specific, or not-yet-mapped settings.

 - Browse settings organized into functional categories:
   - Serial port
   - Access and connection
   - Attached device
   - Miscellaneous and advanced
-- Recursively discovers command paths from the device using context-sensitive `?` help.
+- Recursively discover command paths using the device's context-sensitive `?` help.
-- Supports commands with variable depth, for example:
+- Support commands with variable depth, for example:

 ```text
 tcp